 Rear Admiral Richard E. Byrd, historic American icon famous for his explorations of the Earth’s polar extremities, was widely regarded during his lifetime as a pioneer and hero.
-A decorated naval officer, Byrd even received the Medal of Honor in 1926 for his alleged flight to the North Pole (though the legitimacy of this claim was later disputed by a number of researchers).
-However, in spite of the scientific and historic merit of Byrd’s achievements, there are less widely-publicized theories which suggest Byrd was onto something that went far deeper than his exploration of the surface world.
+A decorated naval officer, Admiral Byrd even received the Medal of Honor in 1926 for his alleged flight to the North Pole (although the legitimacy of this claim was later disputed).

 We are crossing over the small mountain range and still proceeding northward as best as can be ascertained.
 Beyond the mountain range is what appears to be a valley with a small river or stream running through the center portion.
 There should be no green valley below!
 Something is definitely wrong and abnormal here!
 We should be over Ice and Snow!
 To the portside are great forests growing on the mountain slopes.
 Our navigation Instruments are still spinning, the gyroscope is oscillating back and forth!

 This narrative, according to proponents of a Hollow Earth theory, indicates Byrd’s astonishment at finding a cavernous opening over the pole, where a lush valley existed, heated by a sun found within the planet’s interior.
 “Admiral Byrd” continues, writing that he can see animals in the valley, among them a living specimen of a woolly mammoth.
 Eventually, after landing, the admiral and his company are confronted by several men, who take him before an entity known as “the Master.”
 It is in the presence of this individual that we begin to see striking similarities to the kinds of reports made by contactees and alien abductees from over the decades: